 Regulators want you to be able to prove that you can afford higher mortgage rates if and when they arrive.
 They want you to help avoid “payment shock” if mortgage rates are a lot higher when your mortgage comes up for renewal.

 The Mortgage Stress Test Falls for the Third Time Since the Start of Covid-19

 For the third time since the pandemic started, the mortgage stress test rate has fallen.
-The posted 5-year fixed rate of the big banks have been inching lower in recent months due to Covid-19 negatively affecting the Canadian economy.
+The posted 5-year fixed rate of the big banks has been inching lower in recent months due to Covid-19 negatively affecting the Canadian economy.
 The posted 5-year fixed have fallen enough that the Bank of Canada has dropped the stress test rate from 4.94 percent to 4.79 percent.

-This is a big deal because the posted rates of the big banks is a metric used by the Bank of Canada to determine the mortgage payments qualified borrowers can comfortably afford.
+This is a big deal because the posted rates of the big banks are a metric used by the Bank of Canada to determine the mortgage payments qualified borrowers can comfortably afford.
 The stress test was originally brought in 2016 for those with insured mortgages.
 It was soon expanded to those with uninsured mortgages.

 The idea of the stress test was to cool off an overheated real estate market.
 Some would argue that it’s done the job.
-Home prices haven’t been growing at the same level pre stress test in many areas.
+Home prices haven’t been growing at the same level pre-stress test in many areas.
 Although, there may be other factors at play driving the demand of the housing market.